 - The drug and alcohol cancel each other out

-- The drug and alcohol combine to form a completely different substance
+- The drug and alcohol combine to form an entirely different substance

 Whether the mixed drug is obtained over the counter, illegally, or prescribed, the results of mixing any drug with alcohol can, in certain situations, be fatal.
 At the very least, mixing drugs and alcohol damages the human body in different ways.
 These effects can be biological, physiological, and psychological.

-These are some of the effects that can occur when commonly used drugs are mixed with alcohol and their physiological effects on the body.
+These are some of the effects of commonly used drugs mixed with alcohol and their physiological effects on the body.

 Alcohol and Adderall

 Many Adderall patients are mistakenly under the impression that taking this substance and alcohol together is generally safe.
-In fact, it is a common misconception that the stimulant properties of Adderall cancel out the depressant qualities of alcohol.
-In reality, when combined, the negative properties of both drugs are enhanced, which can cause damage to the heart, leading to increases in blood pressure, an elevated heart rate, arrhythmia, and a risk of heart disease, heart attack or stroke.
+It is a common misconception that the stimulant properties of Adderall cancel out the depressant qualities of alcohol.
+In reality, when combined, the harmful properties of both drugs are enhanced, which can cause damage to the heart, leading to increases in blood pressure, an elevated heart rate, arrhythmia, and risk of heart disease, heart attack, or stroke.